ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/TestingLandDA.rst

    * - Test
      - Description
    * - ``test_create_ens``
-     - Tests creation of a pseudo-ensemble for use in LETKF-OI.
+     - Tests creation of a pseudo-ensemble for use in :term:`LETKF-OI`.
    * - ``test_letkfoi_snowda``
      - Tests the use of LETKF-OI to assimilate snow data.
    * - ``test_apply_jediincr``